 If your child is prescribed darunavir, follow the instructions for using the drug given to you by their health care provider.

 If your or your child's prescribed dose of darunavir oral suspension is more than 6 mL, you will need to divide the dose.
 Follow the instructions given to you by your health care provider or pharmacist about how to divide the dose.
 Ask your health care provider or pharmacist if you are not sure how to do this.

-If you take too much darunavir, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.
+If you have taken too much darunavir, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

 For more information on how to take darunavir, see the FDA drug label.

 What should I do if I forget a dose?

 If you miss a dose of darunavir, take the missed dose as soon as you remember it.
 But if it is almost time for your next dose, skip the missed dose and just take your next dose at the regular time.
 Do not take two doses at the same time to make up for a missed dose.

 What side effects can darunavir cause?